aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/htmlfixedsaveoptions/removeJavaScriptFromLinks/_index.md

 Specifies whether JavaScript will be removed from links.
 Default is ``false``.
-If this option is enabled, all links containing JavaScript will be replaced with "javascript:void(0)".

 ```js
 get removeJavaScriptFromLinks(): boolean
 ```

+### Remarks

+If this option is enabled, all links containing JavaScript (e.g., links with "javascript:" in the href attribute) will be replaced with "javascript:void(0)".
+This can help prevent potential security risks, such as XSS attacks.

 ### See Also